-Condition Description of Condition Action to be Taken High Water Level/ Large Spillway Release See Table 4-1 and Table 4-2 for elevations and triggering water levels associated with the impoundments and spillways covered by this EAP.
+Table 4-5.
+Step 5.
+Emergency Actions Condition Description of Condition Action to be Taken High Water Level/ Large Spillway Release Not applicable to capped impoundments.
+See Table 4-1 and Table 4-2 for elevations and triggering water levels associated with the impoundments and spillways covered by this EAP.
 Assess cause of increased reservoir stage, especially during fair weather conditions.
 Determine Response Level.
 Make proper notifications as outlined in the Figure 2-2 Notification Flowchart.
 Perform additional tasks as determined through consultation with the ERT.
 Make notifications if condition worsens such that downstream flooding is imminent.
 Response Level 0: require enhanced surveillance 3 times per day Response Level 1: contact internal chain of command and external response partners as necessary; inspect impoundment minimum 1 time per hour Response Level 2: contact internal chain of command; notify ESDA/EMA's and notify external response partners.
 ESDA/EMA's notify affected parties.
 Response Level 3: contact internal chain of command; notify ESDA/EMA's and notify external response partners.
 ESDA/EMA's notify affected parties.
-Seepage Localized new seepage or boil(s) observed along downstream face / toe of earthen embankment with muddy discharge and increasing but controllable discharge of water.
+Seepage Localized new seepage or boil(s) observed along downstream face of earthen embankment with muddy discharge increasing but controllable disch of water.
 Measure and record feature dimensions, approximate flow rate, and relative location to existing surface features.
 Take photos.
 Document location on a site plan and in inspection notes.
 Determine Response Level.
 Make proper notifications as outlined in the Figure 2-2 Notification Flowchart.
 ERT (with Dam Safety Manager as lead) to determine mitigation actions.
-The following actions may apply: Place a ring of sand bags with a weir at the top towards the natural drainage path to monitor flow rate.
-If boil becomes too large to sand bag, place a blanket filter over the area using non-woven filter fabric and pea gravel.
-Attempt to contain flow in such a manner (without
+The following actions may apply: a) Place a ring of sandbags with a weir at the top towards the natural drainage path to monitor flow rate.
+If boil becomes too large to sandbag, place a blanket filter over the area using non-woven filter fabric and pea gravel.
+Attempt to contain flow in such a manner